Skip to main content

 register_task_handlers()

 Registers cleanup handlers for automatic resource management when the session ends.
-Only needed when using the multi-step approach.
+Only needed when using the two-step approach.

 task = tracer.register_task_handlers(